 When a character is speaking telepathically the dialogue may be italicized.
 Old-school telepathy balloons look like a thought balloon except they have breath marks on opposing corners.
 These days, many letterers opt to abandon the traditional style and get creative with these.

-Thought balloons have fallen out of fashion in recent years in preference for internal monologue captions.
+Thought balloons have fallen out of fashion in recent years in preference of internal monologue captions.
 Text in a thought balloon can be italicized.
-The tail on a thought balloon is made up of smaller bubbles and should point towards a character's head (not mouth, as in standard balloon tails).
-Generally you should have at least three little bubbles of decreasing size that reach toward the character.
+The tail on a thought balloon is made up of small circles and should point towards a character's head (not mouth, as in standard balloon tails).
+There are generally at least three little circles of decreasing size that reach toward the character.
+Among professional letterers, all balloons, including thought balloons, are referred to as "balloons", not "bubbles".

 Generaly used when a character is in physical distress.
 Dialogue is usually stilted and broken by ellipses and the balloon and tail are shaky.
 As a character descends into death or unconsciousness, their dialogue may get smaller and smaller and end with a double set of breath marks.